JasonFantl/JasonFantl.github.io/_posts/2024-08-01-Collision-Avoidance.md

 Similarly, you may want an adaptive `evasion strength` that depends on how long you've been deadlocked for.
 A small `evasion strength` is less safe, but may be necessary in cases like getting through tight spaces.
 A good heuristic may be that the longer you are stuck for, the more aggressive you should try to be.

 An interesting problem would be to avoid collisions while also maintaining a cluster of robots.
-There could be a restraint where a group of robots needs to stay together while avoiding collisions on the way to their destination (like a a family in a crowd).
+There could be a restraint where a group of robots needs to stay together while avoiding collisions on the way to their destination (like a family in a crowd).

 A much more complicated alternative to VO would be to generate a 3D spacetime representation of the available space, and path-find (restricting the path to travel at the robots max speed along the time dimension).
 This would solve the collisions, high-level path-finding, and deadlocks.
 Although it may introduce oscillation issues like seen in the original VO.
 This idea is [not new](https://arxiv.org/pdf/1210.6855), but generalizing to more environments is still being solved [right now](https://www.researchgate.net/publication/372120963_Robust_MADER_Decentralized_and_Asynchronous_Multiagent_Trajectory_Planner_Robust_to_Communication_Delay).